ZupIT/charlescd/butler/README.md

 npm start
 ```

-2. These commands will install all project dependencies:
+2. These commands will install all project dependencies.
+Right after, you must:
     - Run two containers with a PostgreSQL database and a stub server;
     - Start the application on port 3000.

 A **Swagger API Documentation** is provided on application startup.
-We also provided a up to date [**Postman Collection**](https://www.postman.com/).
+We also provide an up to date [**Postman Collection**](https://www.postman.com/).

 ## **Documentation**